mrWh1te/Botmation/libs/core/README.md

 # @botmation/core

-This is the primary package for building bots with [Botmation](https://botmation.dev).
+The primary package for building bots with [Botmation](https://botmation.dev).

 # Introduction